magicfunk45/broocmdhelp/README.md

 !so <channel name>
 ```
 * will provide a link to the kind persons twitch channel
-* do not fuck up spelling the channel name
-* tab completion is your friend
+* do not fuck up spelling the channel name, tab completion is your friend

 Return to [Broodlebot commands](#broobot)